amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 After completing this example app, you will have experience and basic understanding of all the modules of Backbone!

-(Revised: 2013-02-02)
+(Updated: 2013-02-02, 2013-11-24)
+Notice: This tutorial was written using Backbone v.0.9.x, now version 1.1.x or later are out.
+However, all the principles exaplained here applies for both.

 ### 2.1.- Todo app Boiler plate

-Let's start again with the initial [HTML file](https://raw.github.com/amejiarosario/Backbone-tutorial/9821e5b1fdc39d22720b1a1d89055cc531f994d7/backbone-tutorial.html) used on 1.1.
+Let's start again with the initial [HTML file](https://raw.github.com/amejiarosario/Backbone-tutorial/439ff34409dfc01adca7f9f96efcd726295f1aac/backbone-tutorial.html) used on 1.1.
 Now, instead of div#container let's add the following HTML code:

 {% codeblock HTML Structure lang:html https://raw.github.com/amejiarosario/Backbone-tutorial/fe0efb0fd0c4c3c4cb5fd61e9917165082f9a562/backbone-tutorial.html Full Code %}